A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Experiment

 \subsection{Experiment Results}

-Our goal of the experiments is to validate the following hypothesis: (1) The proposed ROCOMA can learn effective rebalancing policies; (2) Our proposed method is more robust than a non-robust MARL algorithm through our robust and constrained MARL design.
-Other than \textit{Rebalancing cost:} the total moving distance of vacant and low-battery EVs by using rebalancing policy (the lower the better); and \textit{System fairness:} the weighted sum of mobility and charging fairness (the higher the better); we also monitor \textit{Number of expired orders:} the total number of canceled orders due to waiting for more than $20$ minutes (the lower the better) and \textit{Order response rate:} the ratio between the number of served demands and the number of total passenger demand (the higher the better).
+Our goal of the experiments is to validate the following hypothesis: (1) The proposed ROCOMA can learn effective rebalancing policies; (2) Our proposed ROCOMA learns more robust policies than a non-robust MARL algorithm does by considering state transition uncertainties and constraints in the MARL problem formulation and the proposed RNPG method for policy training.
+We compare metrics: \textit{Rebalancing distance:} the total moving distance of vacant and low-battery EVs by using a rebalancing policy (the lower the better); and \textit{System fairness:} the weighted sum of mobility and charging fairness (the higher the better); we also monitor \textit{Number of expired orders:} the total number of canceled orders due to waiting for more than $20$ minutes (the lower the better) and \textit{Order response rate:} the ratio between the number of served demands and the number of total passenger demand (the higher the better).
 All metrics are calculated in every testing period which consists of $25$ simulation steps.
+Then the fairness constraint limit for one testing period is $-500$.
 We repeat testing for $10$ times and show the average values.

-\paragraph{ROCOMA is effective} In Table \ref{tab_other}, we compare ROCOMA with \textit{no rebalancing scenario (NO)} and the following rebalancing algorithms: \textit{(1) Constrained optimization policy (COP):} The optimization goal is to minimize the rebalancing cost under the fairness constraints \cite{dro_he}.
-The fairness limit is same to that used in ROCOMA.
-The dynamic models are calculated form the same data sets used in simulator construction. \textit{(2) Equally distributed policy (EDP):} EVs are assigned into its current and adjacent regions using equally probability (20\%). \textit{(3) Randomly distributed policy (RDP):} EVs are randomly distributed to its current and adjacent regions.
+\paragraph{ROCOMA is effective} In Table \ref{tab_other}, we compare ROCOMA with \textit{no rebalancing scenario (NO)}, \textit{multi-agent deep deterministic policy gradient (MADDPG)} which is a state-of-the-art non-robust MARL algorithm \cite{lowe2017multi}, and the following rebalancing algorithms: \textit{(1) Constrained optimization policy (COP):} The optimization goal is to minimize the rebalancing distance under the fairness constraints \cite{dro_he}.
+The fairness limit is the same as that used in ROCOMA.
+The dynamic models are calculated from the same data sets used in simulator construction. \textit{(2) Equally distributed policy (EDP):} EVs are assigned to their current and adjacent regions using equal probability (20\%). \textit{(3) Randomly distributed policy (RDP):} EVs are randomly distributed to their current and adjacent regions.